Virginia Beach Child Injury Lawyer

 Drivers in Virginia owe a special duty to children once they realize they are nearby.
 While a driver is unlikely to be held liable for an injury or a death to an adult pedestrian who unexpectedly steps out on a busy highway away from a crosswalk, a driver in a residential area should be prepared to stop for a child who appears on the road.

 The special duty owed to children in Virginia was set out by the Supreme Court of Virginia in the 1965 case of Sullivan v.
 Sunderland.
 A seven-year-old girl was hit and killed by a logging truck when she stepped into the road in Dickenson County, Virginia.
 The court made it clear that the duty and the liability of drivers to adults and children are different and “ordinary care” to an adult “might be gross negligence toward a child under the same conditions.”
 Drivers must be extra careful when children are around and treat them differently than adults.

 The Death of a Child in Virginia

 In some cases, children fail to survive their injuries.
 These are the most harrowing cases we deal with as Virginia attorneys who represent those who lose a loved one due to the fault of another.
-Every year a certain number of children and teens die on the highways of Virginia and North Carolina.
+Every year a certain number of children and teens die on the highways of Virginia.